cjohansen/dumdom/Readme.md

 **dumdom** is currently under development.
 Documentation will follow when the library is functional and usable.

+## Differences from Quiescent

+Dumdom strives to be API compliant with Quiescent to the degree that it should be a drop-in replacement for Quiescent in any project that does not rely explicitly on any React APIs or third-party components.
+It does not necessarily commit to all the same restrictions that the Quiescent API imposes.
+The following is a list of minor details between the two:

+- Quiescent does not allow the use of `:on-render` along with either of `:on-mount` and `:on-update`.
+Dumdom acknowledges that some components will implement `:on-render` *and* `:on-mount` or `:on-update`, and allows this.

 ## License

 Copyright © 2018 Christian Johansen